Contact

 We will read the agreement carefully and explain it in plain English.

-That includes the payments, notice, holiday pay, tax wording, confidentiality terms, and any post-termination restrictions which may continue after you leave.
+That includes the payment being offered, notice arrangements, accrued annual leave, tax wording, confidentiality clauses, and any post-termination restrictions which may continue after you leave.

-If anything is unclear, unfair, or incomplete, we can raise that with the employer or their solicitors.
-If needed, we can also try to renegotiate terms which need to be clarified or improved.
+If anything is unclear, unfair or incomplete, we can raise that with the employer or their solicitors.

 Will the NHS pay for legal advice?